-The new reporting regime introduced by the EU Securities Financing Transactions Regulation (SFTR) will start its phased implementation in April 2020 and will require detailed reporting by EUincorporated or located entities of all securities financing transactions (including repo and reverse repo) to authorised trade repositories.
-1 This measure has been introduced to improve the transparency and regulatory oversight of the EU SFT market.
+The new In July 2020, after years of preparation, the reporting regime introduced by the EU Securities Financing Transactions Regulation (SFTR) will start started its phased implementation.
+SFTR requires entities based in April 2020 the EU and will require the UK1 to submit detailed reporting by EU incorporated or located entities daily reports of all securities financing transactions (including repo and reverse repo) to authorised trade repositories.
+This measure has been introduced to improve the transparency and regulatory oversight of the EU SFT market The reporting rules are extremely granular and require the matching of most of the data points between the two sides of the trade.
+Reporting applies to new trades but also extends to any modification, termination or correction throughout the lifecycle of the transaction, as well as daily reporting of collateral market values, collateral reuse and margins.

 The Regulation introduces extremely granular daily reporting requirements for repos and other types of SFTs, which pose a significant challenge for the industry.
-In total, SFTR sets out 155 reporting fields (118 are applicable to repo), most of which require the data from both sides of the trade to match with no or very limited tolerance.
+In total, These ICMA Recommendations for Reporting under SFTR sets out 155 reporting fields (118 are applicable to repo), most of which require the data from both sides of the trade to match with no or very limited tolerance.
 In addition, firms will have to report any modifications, terminations and corrections throughout the life cycle of a trade and report on a daily basis collateral market values, collateral reuse and margins.

-The ICMA Guide supports members in their SFTR implementation efforts.
-It offers help to interpret the regulatory reporting framework specified by ESMA and sets out best practice recommendations to provide additional clarity and address ambiguities in the official guidance.
-It is supplemented by a suite of sample reports and an overview of repo life-cycle event reporting, which have both been published alongside the Guide.
+The ICMA Guide supports been created to support members in their SFTR implementation efforts.
+It offers to implement and apply the complex SFTR reporting requirements.
+They offer help to interpret the regulatory reporting framework specified by ESMA and sets the FCA and set out best practice recommendations to provide additional clarity and address ambiguities in the official guidance.
+It The guide itself is supplemented by other best practice documents which are available to ICMA members, including a suite of sample reports and an overview of repo life-cycle event reporting, which have both been published alongside the Guide.

 ICMA has played a leading role in steering the industry response to the challenges of SFTR reporting, through the European Repo and Collateral Council's dedicated SFTR Task Force which represents over 150 firms covering the whole spectrum of the market.
-The group includes reporting firms from both the buy-side and the sell-side but also market infrastructures, as well as third-party service providers looking to develop solutions to help reporting firms comply with SFTR.
-The Guide is based on feedback from members of the SFTR Task Force and defines a market consensus on over 70 issues.
-It is not a static document but will evolve as we move closer to the reporting go-live date in April.
-The intensive cross industry collaboration coordinated by ICMA through the Task Force reflects the scale of the challenge that SFTR poses to repo and other SFT markets.
+The group includes reporting firms from both the buy-side and the sell-side but also market infrastructures, as well as third-party service providers looking to develop who are providing important solutions to help reporting firms comply with SFTR.
+The Guide is Recommendations are based on feedback from members of the SFTR Task Force and defines define a market consensus on over 70 across numerous issues.
+It is not a static document but will and continues to evolve as we move closer to reflect ongoing discussions within the reporting go-live date in April.
+ERCC's SFTR Task Force as well as any further official guidance published by regulators.
+The intensive cross industry collaboration coordinated by ICMA through the Task Force reflects the scale of the challenge that SFTR poses has posed to repo and other SFT markets.
 Collectively it has succeeded in creating a clear and authoritative 'how to' guide for anyone obliged to report under SFTR, that supports the objective of the regulation by facilitating good data quality from the market to enhance transparency.